 NMC Review of Post-Registration Standards

-The Nursing and Midwifery Council (NMC) is reviewing standards of education and practice for post-registration community nursing.
+The Nursing and Midwifery Council (NMC) is currently reviewing standards of education and practice for post-registration community nursing.

 The NMC review affects the existing five recordable Specialist Practitioner Qualifications (SPQs): District Nursing, General Practice Nursing, Community Mental Health Nursing, Community Learning Disabilities Nursing, and Community Children’s Nursing.
 It also has significant implications and presents opportunities for nurses leading teams in other nurse led-services in the community, such as Care Home Nursing and in Homeless and Inclusion Health services.

 The Queen’s Nursing Institute is very concerned that the NMC proposes that in future there will be no field-specific (or ‘bespoke’) standards of proficiency for the five individual annotated qualifications.
 Community Specialist Practitioners are working at an advanced level of practice, leading the teams and the care provided for people with highly complex health needs.
 Each role requires both shared and specialist knowledge and skills.